rust-lang/rust/src/tools/miri/README.md

 Moreover, Miri recognizes some environment variables:

-* `MIRI_AUTO_OPS` indicates whether the automatic execution of rustfmt, clippy and rustup-toolchain should be skipped.
+* `MIRI_AUTO_OPS` indicates whether the automatic execution of rustfmt, clippy and toolchain setup should be skipped.
 If it is set to any value, they are skipped.
 This is used for avoiding infinite recursion in `./miri` and to allow automated IDE actions to avoid the auto ops.
 * `MIRI_LOG`, `MIRI_BACKTRACE` control logging and backtrace printing during
   Miri executions, also [see "Testing the Miri driver" in `CONTRIBUTING.md`][testing-miri].
 * `MIRIFLAGS` (recognized by `cargo miri` and the test suite) defines extra